Mount Logan Wilderness Area | Utah

 Regulations

 Motorized equipment and equipment used for mechanical transport are generally prohibited on all federal lands designated as wilderness.
-This includes the use of motor vehicles (including OHVs), motorboats, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters.
+This includes the use of motor vehicles (including OHVs), motorboats, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters and drones.
 Contact the agency for more information about regulations.

 A parcel of private land lies within the wilderness at Big Spring.
 Please respect the property rights of the owner and do not cross or use these lands without permission.